tomcritchlow/tomcritchlow.github.io/_posts/2016-10-20-next-twitter.md

 Unfortunately the app.net experiment was *too* developer-centric and never really gained the adoption necessary.

-Then there's alternatives that are coming at the whole Twitter space from a micropublishing perspective, for example [1999.io](http://1999.io) from Dave Weiner.
+Then there's alternatives that are coming at the whole Twitter space from a micropublishing perspective, for example [1999.io](http://1999.io) from Dave Winer.
 Some core [principles behind the project from Dave](http://scripting.com/liveblog/users/davewiner/2015/11/23/0410.html):

 > A home page from which everything radiates.